turbot/steampipe-plugin-scaleway/docs/tables/scaleway_baremetal_server.md

 # Table: scaleway_baremetal_server

-An bare metal provides dedicate server to run your applications on.
+A bare metal provides a dedicated server to run your applications on.

 ## Examples